Stories of people making millions from day trading might lead you to think there’s something shady going on — like maybe day trading isn’t legal.

 What is day trading?

-Day trading is when you buy and sell the same security in a margin account on the same day.(1)A margin account is an account that lets you borrow money to trade.(2)Unlike investing, which focuses on long-term growth, day trading aims to profit from short-term price movements.
+Day trading is when you buy and sell the same security within the same trading day.(1) Unlike investing, which focuses on long-term growth, day trading aims to profit from short-term price movements.
+Many day traders use a margin account — an account that lets you borrow money to trade — though you can also day trade in a cash account.(2)

-Day traders often work with stocks, options, forex or cryptocurrencies— assets that are liquid, volatile and easy to access.
+Day traders often work with stocks, options, forex or cryptocurrencies — assets that are liquid, volatile and easy to access.
 The key point is that positions are opened and closed on the same day, so there’s no overnight holding.
 The goal is to make quick profits from small market moves.

 Example: Day trading a stock